Tylenol Autism Lawsuit & Settlement Information

-The research conclusions have led many parents of children with autism to file an individual Tylenol autism lawsuit against the drug makers and retailers selling the product, seeking compensation for their child's condition.
+The research conclusions have led many parents of children with autism to file an individual Tylenol autism lawsuit against the drug manufacturers and retailers selling the product, seeking compensation for their child's acetaminophen autism.

-While it is still early in the process, mounting evidence suggests that acetaminophen use may play a role in causing autism.
+While it is still early in the product liability autism lawsuits situation, mounting evidence suggests that Tylenol use during pregnancy may play a role in causing autism.
 Given this evidence, there is a strong case for proving liability in a Tylenol autism lawsuit.

-Parents whose children have been affected by this condition deserve to be compensated for their expenses and difficulties.
+Parents whose children have been affected by this condition deserve compensation for their expenses and difficulties.
 Proving a case that correlates Tylenol use and autism/ADHD might require:

-- Acetaminophen medical records indicating that acetaminophen use during your pregnancy led to your child's neurological condition diagnosis
+- Acetaminophen medical records indicating that Tylenol/acetaminophen use during your pregnancy led to your child's neurological condition diagnosis

 - Your child's psychiatrist or therapist records outlining the treatment used for ADHD symptoms, autism spectrum disorder symptoms, or other neurological disorder-related behavioral issues